MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 Let's examine specific aspects of SOLID.

 ### Single Responsibility

+> A class should have only a single responsibility (i.e. only one potential change in the software's specification should be able to affect the specification of the class)

 Robert C Martin described this concept being based on the principle of cohesion, as described by Tom Demarco in his book **Structured Analysis and System Specification**.